 *Can you explain your mission statement about the type of projects you fund?

 We’re interested in art that educates the public on topical issues.
-For example, projects that seek to enrich and inform the public on important subjects such as our worsening climate catastrophe, health care, social justice, civil rights, and other contemporary issues facing the country (and the planet), that some organizations might hesitate to fund.
+For example, projects that seek to enrich and inform the public on important subjects such as our worsening climate catastrophe, health care, social justice, civil rights, and other contemporary issues facing the country (and the planet) that some organizations might hesitate to fund.
 The Foundation also gives special consideration to communities that are under-served by the arts.
-While the Foundation loves to hear from new and emerging artists, established artists are not less likely to be considered if they can also display fiscal need.
-The Puffin website will give you an idea about many of the projects we have funded.
+While The Foundation loves to hear from new and emerging artists, established artists are not less likely to be considered if they can demonstrate fiscal need.
+Our archive of grantees will give you an idea about many of the projects we have funded.

 *What’s the most important thing you’re looking for in a proposal?